rebeckasjostrom/ADTECH-creativespec/README.md

 var clickPath = window.adclick + 'http://clickthrough.com';
 ```

+## 3. Client Side

+Some extra recommendations/suggestions for advert designers and developers.

 ### Unique Names

 Using unique identifiers, classes, variables and function names is a highly recommend way of avoiding  conflicts with receiving website(s), one way of doing this is using adserver variables.